Larry Walker: 1993−94 seasons

-From June 1 forward, Montreal transformed into the dominant club in the National League, going 46−18 until the players' strike halted the season on August 11.
+From June 1 forward, Montreal transformed into the dominant club in the NL, going 46−18 until the players' strike halted the season on August 11.
 In turn, they produced the most successful season in franchise history in terms of winning percentage (.649) with a major league-best 74−40 record.
 Walker was suspended four games starting June 24 for inciting a bench-clearing brawl by charging the mound in a game against Pittsburgh.
 He paced for new levels production in spite of a shoulder injury in late June that confined him to first base for the remainder of the season.
 He easily accelerated past his previous career highs set in 1992 with a .322 batting average, .394 OBP, and .587 SLG, including what could have been his first 100-RBI year.
 He finished with 86 RBI, 151 OPS+, and a league-leading 44 doubles; the latter two figures were also new career-highs.
 He was sixth in the league in RBI, seventh in WAR (4.7), offensive win % (.739) and OPS+, and eighth in batting and SLG.
 He placed 11th in the NL MVP voting.

 Perhaps the most remarkable aspect of the Expos' transcendent season was that they did so with the second-lowest payroll in baseball.
 However, as the team lost millions of dollars in revenue from 29 canceled home games and playoffs, general manager Kevin Malone was given orders to drastically reduce payroll.
 The club dealt away their young stars and did not offer Walker salary arbitration.
 As such, he was granted free agency.

 Colorado Rockies

-Walker signed a four-year contract with the Colorado Rockies worth nearly $22.5 million USD ($ million today), the largest agreement since the strike.
+Walker signed a four-year contract with the Colorado Rockies worth nearly $22.5 million USD, the largest agreement since the strike.
 The average annual value equated to more than $5.6 million ($ million today), up from the $4 million ($ million today) the Expos had paid him the year prior.
 From Olympic Stadium to Coors Field, Walker transitioned into the most benevolent hitting environment since World War II.
 Nonetheless, even after mathematically adjusting for stadium and altitude advantages, his production during his Rockies years consistently rivaled other hitters whose accomplishments came in settings of greater difficulty.